 MAM's Art Guide Program trains dedicated individuals to lead tours of our exhibitions for all ages.
 Using an inquiry-based approach, Art Guides learn to facilitate interactive dialogue around works of art, allowing individuals to make their own connections.
 Close looking and open-ended questions help us appreciate and respond to contemporary art through the lens of our own experience.
 If you're passionate about art and enjoy sharing the museum experience, the Art Guide Program is perfect for you!
 Contact Educator/Coordinator Jenny Bevill for more information.

 Read about Jennifer Ogden's experience when she visited from Victor with her Fifth Grade Class.

 TOURS: MAM is an exciting and enriching place to bring your class.
 With seven galleries, there is always a choice of exhibitions to offer a rich selection of visual food for thought and pleasure for viewers of all ages.
 To reserve a tour with a trained docent or staff person please give three weeks notice.
 MAM will send information about the current exhibitions with suggested pre-visit activities geared to your class's grade level upon request.
-Click here to e-mail for a tour request.
+Call (406)728-0447 or email Kay Grissom-Kiely, Education Curator.

 MAM now has a broad assortment of online cross-curriculum lesson plans and activities associated with two premiere artists from the MAM Permanent Collection: Jaune Quick-to-See Smith and Rudy Autio.
 Please feel free to use any of these materials, which will enrich and guide your students in a greater understanding of Montana culture and its artistic legacy.

-Visit Stephen Glueckert in his studio to hear his advice to students about making art:
+Visit MAM Senior Curator Emeritus Stephen Glueckert in his studio where he offers practical advice to students about making art: